News

 Update on Easy Grade: March 7, 2025

-California State Parks has secured funding through generous donations from the California State Parks Foundation, the Bay Area Ridge Trail, and Roots and Branches Conservancy for the trail work required to allow bikes on Easy Grade Trail.
+California State Parks has secured funding through generous donations from the California State Parks Foundation.
+The Bay Area Ridge Trail and Roots and Branches Conservancy also contributed to the trail work required to allow bikes on Easy Grade Trail.
 Construction will begin this summer.
-Trail work to improve sightlines, manage drainage, and modify the grade can be completed in one season, meaning Easy Grade should be open to ride by November 2025.
+Trail work to improve sightlines, manage drainage, and modify the grade can be completed in one season.
+This means Easy Grade should be open to ride by November 2025.
 Take a virtual tour of the trail here.

-The initial request to allow bikes on Easy Grade came from the Bicycle Trails Council of Marin, Access4Bikes, and IMBA in 2007 but stalled due to a procedural change at State Parks.
-In 2015, MCBC drove it forward once more and led the charge when we identified it as a priority in our 3 Gaps Initiative.
+The initial request to allow bikes on Easy Grade came from the Bicycle Trails Council of Marin, Access4Bikes, and IMBA in 2007.
+However, it stalled due to a procedural change at State Parks.
+In 2015, MCBC drove it forward once more, leading the charge when we identified it as a priority in our 3 Gaps Initiative.
 The change in use to allow bikes on the trail was then approved by State Parks in 2019, but it has lacked funding for the required trail work until now.

 This is truly a day of celebration.
 It is the result of a tremendous amount of work, showing up ‘at the table’ with State Parks, along with other park users, coming together with the leadership from ORC, Tom Boss in particular, and the continuing effort of the ORC and other members of MCBC, and of course the mountain biking community.
 Congratulations!” – Alex Burnham, MCBC Off-Road Committee Member, Access4Bikes Founder

-This would not have been possible without the work of MCBC and members like you, our partnership with California State Parks, and generous donations from Bay Area Ridge Trail, California State Parks Foundation, and Roots and Branches.
+This would not have been possible without the work of MCBC and members like you.
+Our partnership with California State Parks and generous donations from Bay Area Ridge Trail, California State Parks Foundation, and Roots and Branches also played a crucial role.

 “The reality of a multi-use Easy Grade Trail will provide a welcome alternative to the current narrow and curvy section of Pantoll Road, linking Pantoll Station with Mountain Theater.
 The project will provide a car-free route to the Mountain Theater, reduce vehicle trips, and will create opportunities for easy family access.
 State Parks has hit it out of the park on this project.” – Julia Violich, MCBC Board Member

 We’ll work closely with California State Parks to keep you updated on the project.
-Stay tuned for opportunities to help with the trail work, and then celebrate with us on opening day.
+Stay tuned for opportunities to help with the trail work.
+Then, celebrate with us on opening day.

 July 22, 2019

 Following closely on the heels of Azalea Hill’s recent approval, another 3 Gaps Trail Initiative project is primed to move forward.
-State Parks confirmed on July 17 (2019) that they will pursue a change-in-use for Easy Grade Trail, improving off-road bicycling connectivity on Mt.
-Tamalpais and moving us closer to the completion of a continuous bike-legal dirt route from the Golden Gate Bridge to Pt.
+State Parks confirmed on July 17 (2019) that they will pursue a change in use for Easy Grade Trail.
+This will improve off-road bicycling connectivity on Mt.
+Tamalpais and move us closer to the completion of a continuous bike-legal dirt route from the Golden Gate Bridge to Pt.
 Reyes!

-Once improved and adopted for bicycle use, Easy Grade Trail will provide an alternative to a narrow and curvy section of Pantoll Road, linking Pantoll Station with Mountain Play Theater and Rock Springs Fire Road (the approximate alignment is shown below with a dotted line).
-The project will provide a car-free route to the Theater, reduce vehicle trips, and close a bicycling gap in the Bay Area Ridge Trail.
+Once improved and adopted for bicycle use, Easy Grade Trail will provide an alternative to a narrow and curvy section of Pantoll Road.
+It links Pantoll Station with Mountain Play Theater and Rock Springs Fire Road.
+The approximate alignment is shown below with a dotted line.
+The project will provide a car-free route to the Theater and reduce vehicle trips.
+It will also close a bicycling gap in the Bay Area Ridge Trail.

 Easy Grade Trail Updates